Arctia yarrowii (Stretch, 1873)

-This species occurs in similar habitat to the tiger moth Neoarctia brucei in southwestern British Columbia and northern Washington.
-The hindwing of N. brucei is red, not orange as in P. yarrowii, and its black markings are heaviest at the wing markings rather than at the base.
+This species occurs in similar habitat to the tiger moth Chelis brucei in southwestern British Columbia and northern Washington.
+The hindwing of N. brucei is red, not orange as in A. yarrowii, and its black markings are heaviest at the wing markings rather than at the base.

 This species occurs in barren rocky fellfields and slides above timberline.